One year into pandemic, sky begins to clear over U.S. economy

+(Thsi March 1 story corrects spelling firm to Vrbo instead of VRBO in first and last and Jeff Hurst’s title to president instead of chief executive in first paragraph)

-SAN FRANCISCO/WASHINGTON (Reuters) - Despite the U.S. economy’s near miss with a depression last year and an ongoing coronavirus pandemic that has brought travel to a virtual halt, Jeff Hurst, the chief executive of vacation rental firm VRBO, sees a boom on the horizon.
+SAN FRANCISCO/WASHINGTON (Reuters) - Despite the U.S. economy’s near miss with a depression last year and an ongoing coronavirus pandemic that has brought travel to a virtual halt, Jeff Hurst, the president of vacation rental firm Vrbo, sees a boom on the horizon.

 “Every house is going to be taken this summer,” Hurst said, as the expected protection from vaccines arrives in step with warmer weather, unleashing a cooped-up population with record savings stashed away.
 “There’s so much built-up demand for it.”